garbados/couchdb/share/doc/src/api/design.rst

 Design Document Methods
 =======================

-In CouchDB, design documents provide the main interface for building a CouchDB application.
-The design document defines the views used to extract information from CouchDB through one or more views.
-Design documents are created within your CouchDB instance in the same way as you create database documents, but the content and definition of the documents is different.
+In Cloudant, design documents provide the main interface for building a Cloudant application.
+The design document defines the views used to extract information from Cloudant through one or more views.
+Design documents are created within your Cloudant instance in the same way as you create database documents, but the content and definition of the documents is different.
 Design Documents are named using an ID defined with the design document URL path, and this URL can then be used to